kartral21/atfrobotdocker/README.md

-# ATF Proof of concept - Containerize robot with docker and run on Kubernetes or OpenShift cluster
+# Proof of concept - Containerize robot with docker and run on Kubernetes or OpenShift cluster

 ## Prerequisites
 You must install and configure the following tools before moving forward